validatedpatterns/aap-instance-chart/README.md

-# ansible-automation-platform
+# ansible-automation-platform-instance

 ![Version: 0.1.0](https://img.shields.io/badge/Version-0.1.0-informational?style=flat-square)

-A Helm chart to configure ansible-automation-platform
+A Helm chart to install an ansible-automation-platform instance

 This chart is used to set up the Ansible Automation Platform Operator version 2.5.